bekkopen/service-discovery-workshop/README.md

 To create this file we are going to use a tool called [consule-template](https://github.com/hashicorp/consul-template#usage).
+The default configuration for consul-template is fine, so no need to create a configuration file.
 The program will watch for changes in the consul cluster, and write a new file based on template after each change.
 That way our application can read that file, and always have up-to-date URLs to call.
-The default configuration is fine, so no need to create a configuration file.

 The template files are written as [Go-template with some extensions](https://github.com/hashicorp/consul-template#templating-language)